Fault Tolerance by Construction: Fault Equivalence

 \subsection{Properties of Fault Equivalence}

 Fault equivalence is a useful property for reasoning about quantum circuits in a noisy setting.
 However, checking whether two quantum circuits are $w$-fault-equivalent is computationally hard.
 Intuitively, we have to iterate all fault combinations of weight less than $w$ to check whether they are detectable or have a corresponding fault in the other diagram.
-We can formalise this by observing that calculating the distance of a code can be reduced to checking fault equivalence: \begin{theorem} Checking whether two quantum circuits are fault-equivalent is NP-hard. \end{theorem} \begin{proof} We will prove this by showing that calculating the distance of a code is the same as calculating the maximum $w$ for which two specific circuits are fault-equivalent.
+More formally, we can observe that calculating the distance of a code can be reduced to checking fault equivalence: \begin{theorem} Checking whether two quantum circuits are fault-equivalent is NP-hard. \end{theorem} \begin{proof} We will prove this by showing that calculating the distance of a code is the same as calculating the maximum $w$ for which two specific circuits are fault-equivalent.

 Given a stabiliser code with distance $d$ with stabiliser generators $S_1, \dots S_m$, we have:

 This is due to the fact that when perfectly measuring the stabilisers of the code, then allowing faults and then measuring the stabilisers of the code again, the smallest non-trivial, undetectable error must be of weight exactly $d$.